RileyShimp/Blah-Blah-Blossom/README.md

 ### Research & Planning Log
 #### Friday, 04/29
-* 8:00: brainstorm and finalize ideas for capstone theme
+* 8:00: Brainstorm and finalize ideas for capstone theme
-* 8:30: research similar projects
+* 8:30: Research similar projects
-* 9:00: watch tutorial on React front end, NodeJS back end
+* 9:00: Watch tutorial on React front end, NodeJS back end
-* 9:30: code through tutorial to experiment with environment
+* 9:30: Code through tutorial to experiment with environment
-* 10:00: code through tutorial to experiment with environment
+* 10:00: Code through tutorial to experiment with environment
-* 10:30: research on storing images in MySQL or other database
+* 10:30: Research on storing images in MySQL or other database
 * 11:00: Begin filling out capstone proposal
 * 11:30: Continue filling out capstone proposal
 * 12:00: Finish filling out capstone proposal
 * 1:00: Outline basic README with overview of project
 * 1:30: Research and plan basic structure of project environment
+* 2:00: Continue research on storing images in MySQL or other database
+* 2:30: Begin adding initial files

 ___